philipzabicki/binance-algotrading/README.md

 All other environments inherit from them.
 ### Base environments
 #### SpotBacktest
 It imitates Binance Exchnage Spot market to some degree.
 Requires two dataframes to work, one with Dates and one with OHLCV values.
-One trading session is called episode and can use whole dataframe or randomly picked max_steps size data from df.
+One trading session is called episode and can use whole dataframe or randomly picked max_steps sized data from df.

 Allows to buy and sell an asset at any step using an 'action': {0 - hold, 1 - buy, 2 - sell}.
 One can also set stop loss for whole backtest period.